geophf/1HaskellADay/exercises/HAD/CryptoCoin/CoinMarketCap/README.md

 TODOs (besides the TODO above):

-* look-up prices for the above (top-10s and new coins) -- that is: download listings!
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
-* store new coins in state (postgresql)
+* use coin-state from SQL data-store.
 * check back on new coins a month later.
 How are they doing?
+  * we need a table for new coins.

 OTHER TODOs: